My blog title is inspired by The Vicar of Dibley…

 About this Blog

-I have a lot of questions about how where we live affects how we live.
-Are suburbs really the opposite of healthy human community?
+Ever since, I’ve had lots of opportunities to think about the suburban landscape – its spiritual geography, even.
+I ask myself questions like: Are suburbs really the opposite of healthy human community?
 What sort of culture and landscape exists in suburbs, even in a suburb like Bolingbrook, which was built by housing and commercial developers on corn and soybean fields?
+What is the landscape beneath the landscape?
+In other words, where do I see healthy human community and connection emerging, despite the strip malls, subdivisions, car-culture, and “sheltered” living.

 Other places you can read my writing: